 Available Training Topics from Susan Black, CFRE

 Provide dynamic professional education for your board, membership or conference attendees by using development consultant, Susan Black, CFRE!
-Susan is a certified Master Trainer with the Association of Fundraising Professionals and has spoken at conferences and seminars in the midwest and mid-South as well as providing training for boards and staff for many non-profit clients.
+Susan is a certified Master Trainer with the Association of Fundraising Professionals and speaks regularly at conferences and seminars, as well as providing training for boards and staff for her non-profit clients.
 She is consistently rated as an outstanding speaker.
 Most presentations can be tailored to your allotted timeframe.
 For more information or for scheduling, please contact Susan Black at email@example.com or at 614-893-7843.

 Susan has spoken at:

 AFP Central Ohio Chapter

 10 Rules to Fundraise By

 Gleaned from the Fundamentals of Fundraising Course taught by the Central Ohio AFP Chapter, this fun keynote address will help nonprofit fundraising professionals of any level strip away the complexity of their roles as fundraisers and remind them of the few simple rules they really need to know to be successful at fundraising, while highlighting emerging trends affecting the field.

 Based on Susan’s book by the same name, in this hands-on session, participants will learn the key building blocks of a successful fundraising program; determine their organizations’ readiness to embrace fundraising; learn the primary fundraising vehicles used by professional fundraisers; and identify specific steps they can take to implement a fundraising program in their organizations.